damianmoore/django-html5-boilerplate/README.md

 most welcome._

-This project allows you to start a Django project based on the amazing HTML5 Boilerplate template and build system. http://html5boilerplate.com/
+This project allows you to easily start a Django project based on the amazing HTML5 Boilerplate template and build system (http://html5boilerplate.com/).

 When looking for similar projects on the web, I found a few that incorporated the template of HTML5 Boilerplate but none that would allow you to make use of